netsec-ethz/scion-tutorials/content/install/android.md

 After finishing the installation of SCION, there are different ways of running different topologies.
 The following tutorials will cover this in further detail:

 1. [Running a local network topology](../general_scion_configuration/local_top.md) &ndash; Generate a sample topology and run SCION locally
-1. [Connecting to SCIONLab as an endhost](../config/setup_endhost.md) &ndash; Connect to the already running SCION topology as a mobile endhost through an existing SCION setup.
+1. [Connecting to SCIONLab as an endhost](../advanced/setup_endhost.md) &ndash; Connect to the already running SCION topology as a mobile end host through an existing SCION setup.

 #### Changes to gen folder